requarks/docs-legacy/wiki/dev-guide.md

 # Getting Started
 It is highly recommended to download the source code from a published release and **not** from the master branch directly.

-*Until the final 1.0 release, the master branch may contain unstable code that prevents build / running the app completely.*

 You can find the latest release source code on the [GitHub Releases](https://github.com/Requarks/wiki/releases) page.
 Use either the `Source code (zip)` or `Source code (tar.gz)` file.

 Make sure you have installed all dependencies and created the `config.yml` file (or run the setup wizard to generate it).